 In my experience, driving at night gets more challenging as we age.
 The thing that I find most difficult is driving at night in a light rain.The oncoming headlights seem brighter with the added glare from the rain, and the parts of the road that are not illuminated seem like black holes, where any light is simply sucked into total darkness more intense than you’ve ever witnessed.
 In times like these there are brief moments when your forward progress is resting on blind faith.
 Thankfully those shot in the dark moments are measured in nanoseconds, and I do fear that they may grow longer with ageing.

 I recall a vacation to Nova Scotia many years back.
 I had a diesel-powered European economy car with really good halogen headlights at the time.
 Good thing I had strong lights because we had to make a mad rush from our hotel to the ferry dock in Yarmouth pre-dawn.
 If we missed the Scotia Prince we would be stuck in Nova Scotia for one more day, which was not in the plan.
 I’d rather not say how fast I drove that car in the dark with fog that had rolled in all along the coast, but it was in excess of any posted limits by a wide margin.
 I felt at the time that I had enough lights to travel at those hyper-legal speeds, but in retrospect it was pure luck that the roads were practically deserted, and the RCMP wasn’t running any radar that morning.
 This was an example of what my father used to preach to me about; overdriving the headlights.
-It’s that place where your speed exceeds the amount of vision you need to be able to brake in time to avoid something in your path.
-Being a former Vermont State Trooper and motor vehicle inspector, I knew the old man was right.
-His words of warning replay in my mind to this very day.

 I’ve never had the best vision.
 I’ve worn corrective lenses since the age of 6, and if you see me in public and I don’t acknowledge you, it’s because I didn’t recognize you from whatever distance we were from each other.